Wind-WindKids/winding/samples/sophieandwind/frost.md

 and the vehicle left, carrying her off.
 Without him.

-@right: portrait-oriented, image, dark, icy, winter Sophie, on the ground, Wind holding her, icy asphalt in a Parisian street in winter, bike on the road, a few bystanders in the background down the street looking worried.
+@right: portrait-oriented, image, dark, icy, winter, anchor Sophie, on the ground, Wind holding her, icy asphalt in a Parisian street in winter, bike on the road, a few bystanders in the background down the street looking worried.

 --